waqardongre/tdmdjangoherokuapi/README.md

 #### This repository is DRF(Django Rest Framework) API server for this App.

-## To run this project on your local system follow below instructions:
+## Running this App on your local system server:

 #### 1. I have used Ubuntu 20.4 LTS to develop and deploy it.
-For Windows its almost same procedure but I'll update soon how to run it in Windows.
+For Windows you can use Ubuntu 20.4 in WSL or in a Virtual Machine Software like Oracle Virtual Box.
+Still I'll try to update soon about how to run it in Windows.
 #### 2. Downlaod or clone this git repository which is the server developed in Django rest framework API for our app.
 #### 3. Open up the Terminal in the project root folder.
 #### 4. To activate virtual python environment enter this command: source venv/bin/activate